 This situation is far from hypothetical.
 Regulators are already going on record asking firms what they’re doing to leverage regulatory technology.
 As they examine firms’ use of tech, they likely won’t be considering whether firms chose helpful solutions or harmful ones — just whether firms effectively employed them.

-Danger #3: Top-down automation undermines faith in the power of technology.
+Risk #3: Top-down automation undermines faith in the power of technology

 Digital disruption is here to stay.